GOES 7: Operations

 Following launch, GOES-7 was positioned in geostationary orbit at a longitude of 75° West, where it underwent on-orbit testing before being activated in the GOES-EAST slot of the constellation.

 Due to the loss of GOES-G, and delays in the development of the GOES-I series spacecraft, no reserve satellites were available in the late 1980s and early 1990s.
 After the imager on the GOES-6 satellite failed in 1989, GOES-7 was left as the only operational GOES satellite.
-It was moved to 98° West to cover the whole of the continental United States.
+It was moved to 98° West to cover the whole of the contiguous United States.
 In 1992, Meteosat 3 was leased from Eumetsat to take over GOES-EAST operations, allowing GOES-8 to be moved 112° West.
 When GOES-8 entered service in 1995, it replaced Meteosat 3, and GOES-7 was moved to the GOES-WEST position at 135° West.
 It remained in service until its retirement from service in 1996, at which time it was moved to 95° West.
 It was then transferred to Peacesat, and positioned at 175° West until its final retirement and disposal in 2012.

 It is the only satellite to have been operated as both GOES-EAST and GOES-WEST in the course of normal operations.
 GOES-10 has been used as both GOES-EAST and GOES-WEST, however its operations as GOES-EAST were as a backup during an outage of GOES-12, and the satellite was not moved to the GOES-EAST orbital position.